smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 objects can be found in the example scripts provided by default with AlliGator.

 Details on how to implement an AlliGator Python plugin can be found in the :ref:`AlliGator Python Plugins API page <alligator-python-plugins-API>`.
+In particular, a section describes the recommended way to publish and document a plugin in a dedicated GitHub repository.

 Design Principle
 ++++++++++++++++